jakebobu/working_title/README.md

 Did rough calc to get vel and accel, shows times where v > 0 and a > 0

 TODO tomorrow (11/16)
-Look at what I got, see if it makes sense
+Look at what I got, see if it makes sense (tokenizer needs more work.
+1 topic is phone numbers, emails contact us at) taxes -> taxis
-Improve accel algorithm
-Consolidate all variables I can test on in one location (make easier for myself later) Look to set an initial threshold or comparison metric for acceleration.
-See what I am seeing rising and when
+Improve accel algorithm, look for algorithms that utilize acceleration and are powerful in prediction Have a feeling that some news sources articles are too sparse (across time creating) creating topics by source itself Consolidate all variables I can test on in one location (make easier for myself later when playing with them) Look to set an initial threshold or comparison metric for acceleration.
+See what I am seeing rising and when, again based on accel alogithm